Your First Project

 state checkout <orgname>/<projectname>

-• To only download your project’s activestate.yaml file to your working directory, enter
+1. To download your activestate.yaml file directly into your working directory, enter

 state checkout <orgname>/<projectname> <location>